ICLIPTER/canvas-ecommerce-craft/README.md

-Welcome to your Lovable projec
+elcome to your Lovable projec

 ## How can I edit this code?